Vardhaman599/Practice-of-DS/README.md

 # Practice-of-DS
-instead of creating lots of repository creating one folder where i can upload learning .Project will have different repository
+Instead of creating lots of repositories
+I created one folder where I can upload learning.
+The project will have a different repository